DACH-NY/ex-cdm-swaps/docs/daml.md

 ### Cash

 The DAML model also includes a simple [cash asset model](../daml/Main/Market/Cash.daml#L21-L62).
 If the event includes a cash transfer, cash is moved from the payer to the receiver by first [instructing](../daml/Main/Event/Instance.daml#L29-L37) the cash transfer.
 The payer can then allocate cash to the [CashTransferInstruction](../daml/Main/Market/Cash.daml#L101-L137).
-Once all cash transfer instruction are allocated, it is possible to lifecycle the event which also settles cash transfers next to moving contracts.
+Once all cash transfer instruction are allocated, it is possible to lifecycle the event which also settles the cash transfers next to moving contracts.

 ### Reference Data